villares/villares.github.io/como-instalar-py5/index-EN.md

 When the *py5 > Imported mode for py5* option is on, you can write your sketches in a simplified maner, called [imported mode](https://py5.ixora.io/content/py5_modes.html#imported-mode), and Thonny will run your code using the *py5 sketch runner*, a special tool that can also be called from the command line if you are not using Thonny.

+**Important note:** The *imported mode* is not appropriate for executing Python code that doesn't make use of the py5 library!

 In *imported mode* the vocabulary of *py5*, that is, the names of functions, constants and system variables (such as the mouse position), are available without the `py5.` prefix, and your program will be automatically executed by a `run_sketch` function from *py5*.

-**This is not appropriate for executing Python code that doesn't make use of the py5 library!**

-With imported mode on, you can also run [static mode](https://py5.ixora.io/content/py5_modes.html#static-mode) sketches, that is, programs without animation or interactivity because they do not have a `draw()` function defined.
+With *imported mode* on, you can also run [static mode](https://py5.ixora.io/content/py5_modes.html#static-mode) sketches, that is, programs without animation or interactivity because they do not have a `draw()` function defined.

 ### What is *module mode*?